aashimagarg/TIPS/README.md

 ## Notes

 Hi!
-I include a note about this at the top of my viewController.swift file as well, but I encountered one bug while programming this app, and after many hours of deleting, re-adding, googling, and thinking, I could not fix it.
+I included a note about this at the top of my viewController.swift file as well, but I encountered one bug while programming this app, and after many hours of deleting, re-adding, googling, and thinking, I could not fix it.
 Normally, when a user tries to type in a bill amount, the keyboard pops up, the view is shifted upward, and the segmented control and labels for tip and total appear.
 However, if a user tries to typ ein a bill amount (meaning the keyboard is open), swtich to settings, and then come back, the view shifts downward.
 The downward shift should not happen.
 I just wanted to explain this small dysfunctionality.
 I hope that I am able to avoid such bugs in the future after hopefully participating in CodePath's class!
 Thank you so much for your consideration.
+Additionally, please note that this bug is not shown in the gif.

 ## License